Health

 • Lymphoma- Lymphatic cancer that can migrate to the bone marrow and crowd out red blood cells.

-• Leukemia- A Blood and bone marrow cancer that inhibits red blood cell formation.
+• Leukaemia- A Blood and bone marrow cancer that inhibits red blood cell formation.

-• Anemia- Conditions such as aplastic or pernicious anemia cause a reduction in red blood cells due to defective bone marrow or vitamin B12 deficiency.
+• Anaemia- Conditions such as aplastic or pernicious anaemia cause a reduction in red blood cells due to defective bone marrow or vitamin B12 deficiency.

 • Multiple myeloma- It occurs when abnormal plasma cells in the bone marrow interfere with the development of red blood cells.